Elenora A. Cawthon

-Elenora Albrecht Cawthon (1917-2016) was a professor and university leader at Louisiana Tech.
-She served as president of the College Placement Council in 1972-1973 and was an officer of the American Association of University Women in the 1950s.
+Elenora Albrecht Cawthon (1917–2016) was an American professor and university leader at Louisiana Tech.
+She served as president of the College Placement Council in 1972–1973 and was an officer of the American Association of University Women in the 1950s.

 Early life

 Cawthon was born December 6, 1917, in Mission Valley in Victoria County, Texas.
 Her parents were Lillie Lassmann and Otto H. Albrecht.
 She attended Patti Wlder High School and Victoria Junior College.
 She then attended the University of Texas at Austin, receiving a BA with highest honors in 1938 and a master's degree in 1939.
-She then taught in public schools in Bandera, Texas and Woodsboro, Texas.
+She then taught in public schools in Bandera, Texas, and Woodsboro, Texas.
 She married John Ardis Cawthon, who she met while they were graduate students.
 The couple married in 1948 at Zion Lutheran Church in Mission Valley, one day before receiving their PhDs from UT.
 Her doctorate was in curriculum and instruction, psychology, education administration and educational supervision.
 Her mother died on April 5, 1967, and her father died on July 21, 1971.